- Home

 The LEA may file a Form J-13A material decrease request when a certain threshold of the students who would normally attend a school do not attend on any given schoolday.
 The LEA will need to provide supporting documentation to substantiate that the loss of attendance was due to an emergency pursuant to EC Section 46392 and CCR, Title 5, Section 428.
 For more specific material decrease questions, see the Material Decrease section below.

-Pursuant to EC Section 46393, all LEAs must submit a certified plan for which independent study will be offered to students that accompanies all Form J-13A requests submitted for a school closure and/or a material decrease in attendance due to a qualifying event until June 30, 2026.
+Pursuant to EC Section 46393, all LEAs must submit a certified plan for which independent study will be offered to students that accompanies all Form J-13A requests submitted for a school closure and/or a material decrease in attendance due to a qualifying event occurring on or before June 30, 2026.
 See our 2021–22 Form J-13A FAQs web page for more information.

 Only local educational agencies (LEAs) that report Principal Apportionment average daily attendance (ADA) for the purpose of calculating a K–12 Local Control Funding Formula entitlement should submit a Form J-13A (adult education, regional occupational centers and programs, after school programs, and early education should not use the Form J-13A).